 Repair Can’t Wait.
-Pass Reparations Bill Now
+Create Reparations Commission Now

 In order for us to build a better, more just future, we need to address and repair the continuing legacy of slavery.

 Be a part of history.
 Tell President Biden to take this modest but essential step toward achieving racial justice and create an H.R.
 40-style reparations commission now.
 This commission would study and develop reparations proposals that could ultimately provide some measure of justice to Black people in the US for enslavement and the continuing injustices stemming from it.
 By taking the action below, your email will be sent directly to President Biden’s office.